wongwh2002/CS2113TeamProject/docs/UserGuide.md

 	Entry successfully added!
 	____________________________________________________________
 ```
-If frequency and date of entry is set, and there is possible backlog recurrence entries,
+If a recurring entry is added with the date before today, user will be prompted to enter whether he/she would like to
-prompted to enter whether the user would like to add all the entries between the date of entry and the current date. <br>
+add all the recurring entries between the date of entry and the current date.
+(Y/N is case-insensitive). <br>

 ```
 	____________________________________________________________